Former collegiate head coach joins Green Wave staff for 2012-13 season

 Dunkenberger brought a wealth of coaching experience to the Green Wave squad, including head-coaching stints at Western Carolina from 2000-04 and Virginia Tech from 2004-11 where she posted 175 combined victories.
 In addition, she also served as a graduate assistant and assistant coach with the Hokies from 1988-97 and as an assistant coach at Florida from 1997-2000.
-All told, Dunkenberger-coached teams have advanced to the postseason on eight occasions, including a pair of NCAA Tournaments and one WNIT bid during her time leading the Virginia Tech program.
+All told, Dunkenberger-coached teams have advanced to the postseason on nine occasions, including a pair of NCAA Tournaments and one WNIT bid during her time leading the Virginia Tech program.

 As head coach of the Hokies, Dunkenberger guided her team to .500-or-better records five times, including a 21-10 mark in 2005-06 when Virginia Tech advanced to the second round of the NCAAs.
 She also led her team to the NCAA Tournament in 2005 and to the third round of the WNIT in 2007.
 Dunkenberger helped four student-athletes claim All-ACC honors - Kerri Gardin in 2005 (honorable mention) and 2006 (third team), Kirby Copeland in 2007 (honorable mention), Brittany Cook in 2008 (second team) and Utahya Drye in 2009 (honorable mention) - while Andrea Barbour claimed a spot on the ACC All-Freshman Team in 2008.